-Professor - Geophysics
+Professor - Geophysics - retired

 My current scholarship involves the application of ground penetrating radar and total field magnetometry for archaeological targets.
 Much of that work involves applied projects directed at answering specific archaeological questions using radar, magnetometry, and/or electrical resistivity.
 My contributions over the years also include commercial gravity/magnetic programming and software, academic publications, and numerous private and public project reports.
 I maintain a strong interest and expertise in magnetics and gravity applied to crustal tectonics, orogenic events, and exploration in the energy and minerals industry.

 Most recent courses; pre-retirement but reflecting continuing contract/grant interests:

 - Geoscience 436 - (Spring Semester) Subsurface Imaging for Archaeology

 - Geoscience 439 - (Spring Semester) Applied Magnetics; Structure, Tectonics, and Exploration